 Being in Texas, track and field is pretty big, so you'd see a school with kids and athletes start competing and they'd start communicating who they were training with.
 Of course, I have my pages on Facebook and social media so that was where people were contacting me.
 It was more the kids, I was dealing with.
 High school kids want to go where the good high school kids and athletes are, and social media helped make that connection.

-At what stage did you realise you needed software for your program?
+When did you realise you needed gym management software for your program?

-When I opened my first actual facility I realized I needed software because I knew it was going to grow and I didn't want my phone constantly getting texts and calls.
-I looked up a lot of different software which is when I found TeamUp.
+When I opened my first actual facility I realized I needed gym booking software because I knew it was going to grow and I didn't want my phone constantly getting texts and calls.
+I looked up a lot of different gym management software providers which is when I found TeamUp's gym member management software.
 We signed up in January 2020 and I launched my facility in March 2020 right before COVID.

 Are your high school kids responsible for their memberships and if so, how do you teach them to be?